fullstackleo777/resume/resumes/general/Leonardo-Rodriguez_2025-Resume.md

 As a legal Mexican immigrant in the USA, I speak native English and Spanish. 🇲🇽 🇺🇲

 What are you waiting for?
-Let's start executing your full stack mobile and web projects today!
+Start executing your full stack mobile and web projects today!

 ## Portfolios